 At a glance: Docker occupies a unique dual role in the MCP ecosystem.
-On one side, it provides infrastructure for all MCP servers — the MCP Gateway (1.3k stars, Go) runs any MCP server in isolated containers, the MCP Catalog hosts 300+ verified servers on Docker Hub, and ToolHive (1.7k stars, Go) provides enterprise-grade MCP server management.
-On the other side, there are MCP servers for Docker itself — ckreiling/mcp-server-docker (691 stars, 25 tools) enables AI agents to manage containers, images, networks, and volumes, while Docker’s own Hub MCP server (132 stars, 12+ tools) provides Docker Hub access.
+On one side, it provides infrastructure for all MCP servers — the MCP Gateway (1.4k stars, Go) runs any MCP server in isolated containers with new Dynamic MCP discovery (agents find and add servers at runtime via mcp-find/mcp-add), the MCP Catalog hosts 300+ verified servers on Docker Hub (registry now at 3,006 commits), and ToolHive (1.8k stars, Go, v0.26.0) has surged with 13 releases in two weeks — adding Agent Skills, MCP Apps, Cedar authorization, CRD graduation to v1beta1, and Kubernetes horizontal scaling.
+On the other side, there are MCP servers for Docker itself — ckreiling/mcp-server-docker (707 stars, 25 tools) enables AI agents to manage containers, images, networks, and volumes, while Docker’s own Hub MCP server (141 stars, 12+ tools) provides Docker Hub access.

 Docker is the world’s most popular containerization platform — with 20M+ users, 1M+ paid subscribers, and ubiquitous adoption across development and production environments.
 The privately held company generates an estimated $210M in annual revenue with approximately 950 employees.
 Docker is a Gold member of the Agentic AI Foundation (AAIF), the Linux Foundation initiative that now governs the MCP specification.
 The company’s MCP investment is strategic: by becoming the default runtime and distribution layer for MCP servers, Docker positions itself at the center of the agentic AI infrastructure stack.